-We have also completed a single-center, double-blind, randomized, placebo-controlled ascending-dose study.
-Separate cohorts of healthy subjects were administered multiple doses of teduglutide or placebo in order to investigate the tolerability and pharmacokinetics of teduglutide.
+In a single-center, double-blind, randomized, placebo-controlled ascending-dose study, separate cohorts of healthy subjects were administered multiple doses of teduglutide or placebo in order to investigate the tolerability and pharmacokinetics of teduglutide.
 Following completion of eight days of treatment in a cohort and prior to the initiation of the next scheduled cohort(s), safety and tolerability were reviewed and assessed by an independent safety review panel.
 The study involved 95 subjects and the results indicated that subcutaneous injections of 10 mg to 80 mg of teduglutide were safe and well tolerated.